FrugalPrompt: Reducing Contextual Overhead in Large Language Models via Token Attribution: Result and Analysis

 \subsection{Performance across Models}

-Figure \ref{fig:scatterClassificationMetrics},\ref{fig:scatterSummarizationMetrics} illustrate that for smaller models, token attribution offers negligible cost savings relative to the sharper performance degradation it incurs.
-Consequently, token reduction proves to be more practical for larger, costlier models such as o3-mini.
+Figures \ref{fig:scatterClassificationMetrics} and \ref{fig:scatterSummarizationMetrics} illustrate that for smaller models, token attribution offers negligible cost savings relative to the sharper performance degradation it entails.
+Consequently, token reduction is more practical for larger, costlier models such as o3-mini.
 Legacy models such as GPT-3.5 often display abrupt drops in performance, \textit{e.g.}, in summarization using GlobEnc, necessitating greater caution when reducing tokens.